 Topped with tangy marinara and melted cheese, they make the perfect lazy meal or party appetizer.

-If you enjoy these chicken Parmesan meatballs, try my Cheesy Meatball Pull-Apart Bread.
+If you enjoy these chicken parm meatballs, try my Cheesy Meatball Pull-Apart Bread.
 It’s like a full Italian dinner in one irresistible bite!

 Chicken Meatballs Recipe Tips and Tricks